9oimah/Pixel-Art-Maker/README.md

 ## Pixel Art Maker

 This Udacity Nanodegree Project allows users to draw pixel art on a customizable canvas!
+Check it [out!](http://noimat.me/Pixel-Art-Maker/)

-**How to run**
+### How to run locally

 Download or Clone the Repository.
 Open index.html file to view the project in your browser.